 To assess annotation reliability, we conducted an expert review on a stratified subset of 8,962 hard coral samples.
 Each review involved evaluating images tied to specific \textit{source–genus} pairs, with labels categorized as \textit{Correct}, \textit{Incorrect}, \textit{Low Quality Image}, or \textit{Hard to Decide}.
 A micro-averaged expert agreement percentage was calculated as the proportion of \textit{Correct} labels among all reviewed samples.

 To support this process, we built a custom web-based application that enabled structured review of annotations across sources.
-Further details on the interface and the whole verification pipeline are provided in the supplementary material.
-Based on this expert feedback, showing an overall agreement rate of 73\%, we performed targeted quality control, removing low-confidence genera, sources, or genus–source pairs.
-This affected a total of 920,017 hard coral annotations in the full dataset, guided by insights from the verified subset.
+Further details on the interface and the full verification pipeline are provided in the Appendix.
+Based on this expert feedback, which showed an overall agreement rate of 73\%, we performed targeted quality control, removing low-confidence genera, sources, or genus--source pairs.
+Guided by insights from the verified subset, this process affected a total of 920,017 hard coral annotations in the full dataset.
 These verification and filtering steps ensure that downstream models are trained on biologically reliable annotations and support ecologically valid interpretation of classification outcomes.
-Further details on the quality control are provided in appendix~\ref{sup_quality_control} and appendix~\ref{sup_verification_protocol}.
+Further details on the quality-control procedure are provided in the Appendix.

 \textbf{Source and Genus Filtering.} We first excluded any source where fewer than 50\% of reviewed samples were deemed correct.
-Similarly, coral genus with less than 50\% expert agreement across all verified sources were removed.
+Similarly, coral genera with less than 50\% expert agreement across all verified sources were removed.
 This step retained 70 sources, with a post-filter expert agreement of 78\%.
-After filtering, 860,463 annotations remained across 39 unique hard coral genera.
+After filtering, 860,463 annotations remained across 39 unique hard-coral labels.

-\textbf{Source–Genus Filtering.} We then applied a stricter filter at the source–genus level, retaining only pairs with at least 70\% expert agreement in their verified samples for each source-genus pair.
+\textbf{Source--Genus Filtering.} We then applied a stricter filter at the source--genus level, retaining only pairs with at least 70\% expert agreement in their verified samples.
 This resulted in a high-confidence subset with \textbf{92\%} expert agreement on the representative verification set.
-After this step, \textbf{479,027} annotations were retained from 68 sources, while still preserving all 40 hard coral genera.
+After this step, \textbf{479,027} annotations were retained from 68 sources while preserving all 39 label classes.
 A summary of the filtering process and benchmark splits is presented in Table~\ref{tab:dataset-verification-summary}.